Celestyal Cruises: 2021

 In January 2021 Celestyal Cruises entered a new partnership with Versonix Corporation to provide its Seaware booking platform to the cruise line.
 It was said that Versonix was chosen due to Seaware's enhanced revenue management and customer relationship management capabilities.

-Celestyal announced in October that it would return to cruising on March 14, 2022 with its offering of 3 and 4-night cruises followed by 7-night cruises on April 30, and the following month said that Thessaloniki would be added as a homeport for its Idyllic Aegean itinerary.
+Celestyal announced in October that it would return to cruising on 14 March 2022 with its offering of 3- and 4-night cruises followed by 7-night cruises in April.
+In November they said that Thessaloniki would be added as a homeport for its Idyllic Aegean itinerary.

-In November, Searchlight Capital Partners bought a majority stake in Celestyal Cruises.
+Also in November, Searchlight Capital Partners bought a majority stake in Celestyal Cruises.
 Louis plc, Celestyal's Cypriot parent, said that Searchlight, which had an asset portfolio valued at $6bn, would immediately provide an initial tranche of €30m ($33.8) in senior debt financing to the Piraeus-based cruise company, together with a €10m revolving credit facility.
 The agreement also provided for additional funding of up to €30m to support development plans.
-Louis would spin off Celestyal into a separate limited partnership company, Celestyal Holdings, in which Searchlight will hold a 60% stake.
+Louis would spin off Celestyal into a separate limited partnership company, Celestyal Holdings, in which Searchlight would hold a 60% stake.

 COVID-19 Pandemic

 As a consequence of the pandemic, Celestyal Cruises suspended all cruises from 13 March 2020, and it was later decided to extend the suspension until 6 March 2021, due to the ongoing uncertainty about travelling to Europe that summer.

 Celestyal resumed cruises in June 2021 with its Idyllic Aegean itinerary.
 Celestyal Cruises put Celestyal Olympia into operation as a second ship in June 2021 with a new itinerary - Legendary Archipelago, visiting Thessaloniki, Mykonos, Santorini, Agios Nikolaos and Rhodes as well as Limassol in Cyprus.
 In August Celestyal announced that it would stop cruises at the end of August 2021 and suspend its autumn and winter seasons due to the increasing number of travel restrictions.

-In October 2021, Celestyal Cruises announced that it would restart cruises on March 14 of 2022 with their offering of 3 and 4-night cruises followed by 7-night cruises on April 30, 2022.
+In October 2021, Celestyal Cruises announced that it would restart cruises on 14 March of 2022 with their offering of 3- and 4-night cruises followed by 7-night cruises on 30 April.

 During the COVID-19 pandemic in 2020, Celestyal Cruises acquired the former Costa neoRomantica from Costa Cruises, and the vessel was renamed Celestyal Experience in August of that year.
-A year later, the company said, "due to the prolonged effects of the ongoing COVID-19 pandemic, it was decided not to increase the size of Celestyal Cruises’ fleet at this time and will instead continue to operate the cruise ships Celestyal Olympia and Celestyal Crystal which served the company's needs well prior to the pandemic.
-In addition, the sale [of Celestyal Experience] is expected to further support the liquidity of Celestyal Cruises."
-The ship was renamed Antares Experience by new owners, but sent for scrapping in November 2021.
+A year later, the company said, "due to the prolonged effects of the ongoing COVID-19 pandemic, it was decided not to increase the size of Celestyal Cruises' fleet at this time but would instead continue to operate the cruise ships Celestyal Olympia and Celestyal Crystal which served the company's needs well prior to the pandemic.
+In addition, the sale of Celestyal Experience] was expected to further support the liquidity of Celestyal Cruises."
+The ship was renamed Antares Experience by the new owners, but sent for scrapping in November 2021.